Farewe/virtualspecies-tutorial/v2/06-virtualspeciesobjects.md

 ![Fig. 6.2 Maps obtained when using the function `plot()` on virtual species objects](06-virtualspeciesobjects_files/figure-html/output3-1.png)

-If the environmental sutiability has been converted into presence-absence, then the plot will conveniently display both the environmental suitability and the presence-absence map.
+If the environmental suitability has been converted into presence-absence, then the plot will conveniently display both the environmental suitability and the presence-absence map.

 ## 6.3.
 Plot the species-environment relationship

-As illustrated several times in this tutorial, there is a function to automatically generate an appropriate plot for your virtual species: `plotResponse`
+As illustrated several times in this tutorial, there is a function to automatically generate an appropriate plot for your virtual species:
+`plotResponse`

 ```r